mateoschaerer/Proteindesign2.0/README.md

 sbatch OnlyAF_new.sh

 ```
-The results will appear in an Outputfolder-jobID.
+The results will appear in an Outputfolder-jobID directory.

 # Results